Locksmith

 Best Rated

-Asked by Stephen almost 7 years ago
+Asked by everette over 8 years ago

 I'm trying to determine the brand of my Mortise lock mechanism that's inside my door so that I can get the right cylinder with the right cam for it.
 The logo on the side of the latch has an "E" with 3 arrows pointing from each leg of the "E".
 HELP.

-Asked by Mike about 7 years ago
+Asked by Mike over 7 years ago

 The company name is Emhart.
 It uses a Corbin Russwin cam called a “cloverleaf” cam.

-Asked by mike about 7 years ago
+Asked by Basti83 about 8 years ago

 I am installing a keyless mechanical double sided door lock on a glass door from our pool area into our home.
 Is a deadbolt more secure/burglar proof then a deadlatch?
 LOCKEY M230DC vs 210DC.
 Love auto lock of the latch for kids, but security wise?